XanaduAI/MrMustard/doc/development/development_guide.rst

 Software tests
 --------------

-The Mr. Mustard test suite includes `pytest <https://docs.pytest.org/en/latest/>`_, `pytest-cov <https://pytest-cov.readthedocs.io/en/latest/>`_ for coverage reports and `hypothesis <https://hypothesis.readthedocs.io/en/latest/>`_ for property-based testing.
+The Mr Mustard test suite includes `pytest <https://docs.pytest.org/en/latest/>`_, `pytest-cov <https://pytest-cov.readthedocs.io/en/latest/>`_ for coverage reports and `hypothesis <https://hypothesis.readthedocs.io/en/latest/>`_ for property-based testing.

-To ensure that Mr. Mustard is working correctly after installation, the test suite can be run by navigating to the source code folder and running
+To ensure that Mr Mustard is working correctly after installation, the test suite can be run by navigating to the source code folder and running

 .. code-block:: bash